 The fourth factor compelling a change in Northern’s cash out mechanism is that change within the month, coupled with the recent run up in gas prices, has had a serious impact on Northern’s System Levelized Account (SLA).
 As the Commission is aware, Northern books the financial consequences of cash out activity -- positive or negative -- to the SLA account.
 The expectation when Northern adopted its cash out mechanism in November of 1998 was that the revenue realized by Northern under the tiering mechanism would exceed Northern’s costs of maintaining its line pack and operational storage balances at appropriate levels.
 In other words, revenue from tiering was expected to offset any costs to Northern related to intra -- or inter -- month price volatility.

 The expected impact to the SLA has not materialized, in fact it has significantly changed in the opposite manner primarily due to the financial impact on Northern of price volatility.
-Imbalances coupled with the current pricing mechanism leaves the SLA on the other side of those transactions and takes the financial loss.
+Imbalances coupled with the current pricing mechanism leaves the SLA on the other side of those transactions and it takes the financial loss.
 For example, if customers under deliver one Bcf of gas to Northern during a month (when Northern’s cash out price, even given the impact of tiering is more favorable than the market price), Northern cashes those imbalances out but is left with a shortage of gas on the system.
 Northern in many cases will need to purchase the gas to bring operational storage and line pack balances back to an appropriate level.
-If the pricing conditions that caused the shortage to remain in place, Northern will be forced to buy that inventory at a loss -- i.e., at a price that is higher than the cash out price Northern paid to its customers to “sell” the gas.
+If the pricing conditions that caused the shortage to remain in place, Northern will be forced to buy that inventory at a loss -- i.e., at a price that is higher than the cash out price Northern was paid by its customers when it “sold”them the gas.
 With the recent run up in gas prices, the financial impact to the SLA account has increased significantly.

 Each of the above four reasons provides an adequate basis to replace Northern’s monthly average pricing cash out mechanism with the proposed weekly high/low mechanisn in order to more accurately reflect the true market price of imbalance gas.